CS 6120: Natural Language Processing

 Quiz

 The quizzes will be administered in class, either at the beginning or end of a lecture.
-Quiz dates will not be announced in advance.
+The dates of the first three quizzes will not be announced in advance.
+You may drop your lowest quiz score at the end of the semester.
 The format will consist primarily of multiple choice questions and will focus on assessing your understanding of high-level concepts.
-If you know in advance that you will miss a lecture, or if unforeseen circumstances prevent you from attending, please let us know so that you can arrange a makeup quiz.
+If you know in advance that you will miss a lecture, please email us before class to be eligible for a make-up quiz.
+If unforeseen circumstances prevent you from attending, please contact us as soon as possible so we can consider your situation.

 Coding assignment late policy